isisjade/standard-child-themes/hudson/README.md

 # Hudson For Standard

-A personal child theme by Tom McFarlin for use on his various properties.
+A personal child theme by Tom McFarlin for use on his various properties:

 * [Tom McFarlin.com](http://tommcfarlin.com)
 * [What's Up, Tom?](http://whatsuptom.com)